Shipamax scores $7M Series A to digitise the logistics back-office – TechCrunch

 Shipamax, the London-based startup and YC graduate that is helping freight forwarders and other logistics companies automate their back-office processes, has raised $7 million.

-Leading the round is Mosaic Ventures, with participation from Crane Venture Partners, Y Combinator, and other existing investors.
-Shipamax says it will use the funding to double in size over the months ahead, investing both in engineering development and “customer success”.
+Leading the round is Mosaic Ventures, with participation from Crane Venture Partners, Y Combinator and other existing investors.
+Shipamax says it will use the funding to double in size over the months ahead, investing both in engineering development and “customer success.”

 Founded in 2016, Shipamax first set out to build an online broker for bulk shipping, before pivoting to a SaaS offering for bulk shippers.
 However, realising that the need for digitisation was real but that the market wasn’t large enough for a “VC scale business,” the startup pivoted one more time to develop a toolkit for back-office “process automation” for the global logistics industry.

 “We’d got some traction selling the SaaS solution, but saw the market was not big enough,” Shipamax co-founder Jenna Brown tells me.
 “We went back to the core of why companies were buying Shipamax and what we delivered for them.
 It became clear that the underlying data extraction technology we’d built was driving the core value.
-After speaking to a number of people in adjacent segments of logistics, we saw companies there have the exact same problem – so it was clear we should really narrow the proposition down and widen out the segments we serve to the entire logistics market”.
+After speaking to a number of people in adjacent segments of logistics, we saw companies there have the exact same problem — so it was clear we should really narrow the proposition down and widen out the segments we serve to the entire logistics market.”

-The core Shipamax technology connects to any email inbox or unstructured data source and automatically extracts data from emails and attachments in real-time.
+The core Shipamax technology connects to any email inbox or unstructured data source and automatically extracts data from emails and attachments in real time.
 It then outputs a clean, structured feed via the Shipamax API.

 The startup says that’s very different to how logistics companies have previously tried to solve the digitisation problem, typically via optical character recognition (OCR) tools such as Abbyy.
 “The problem with OCR technology is that each company has to start from scratch — setting up hundreds of ‘templates’ to capture important fields and implementing ‘rules’ to interpret this data,” says Shipamax.